Gift Cards for Families of Friendship House of Billings

 Click here to read more about this project in the Billings Gazette.

 The Blanket Project

-Zonta Club of Billings partners with other organizations serving women (i.e. the Women and Family Shelter, Angela’s Piazza, Gateway House, etc.) on a project that will ultimately supply every Billings police car with a fleece blanket that can be offered to victims of domestic violence at their time of need.
+Zonta Club of Billings partners with other organizations serving women (i.e. the Women and Family Shelter, Angela’s Piazza, Gateway House, etc.) on projects such as theses that supplies Billings police vehicles with a fleece blanket for victims of domestic violence at their time of need.

 This project also provides the opportunity for women from our partnering organizations, who are often women who have been victims of domestic violence in the past, to reach out and help another victim – thus making her a “victor.”